globalis-ms/mysql-data-anonymizer/README.md

 DEFAULT_GENERATOR_LOCALE influences the generated data's language and format by Faker's generator.
 You can find the full list of locales from [here](https://github.com/fzaninotto/Faker/tree/master/src/Faker/Provider)

+Normally, local anonymization is 10 times faster than remote operation.
+So there is a decision to make between security and performance.
+If you want to protect production data by any means, use the remote method directly.
+You don't even need to donwload the production base.
+On the other hand, if you care more about performance or if you reset your database frequently, local anonymization is definitely your choice.

 ## Example code